vnkeaton/biometric-match/README.md

 Hello-  Thank you for the opportunity to participate in the SAIC Identity and Data Sciences Laboratory Code Assessment.

 This is a basic CRUD Spring boot REST api.
-Howver, I am currently missing Update and Delete operations and hope to be able to swing back aournd to take care of those.
+However, I am currently missing Update and Delete operations and hope to be able to swing back aournd to take care of those.
 Please note there is swagger documentation: http://localhost:8080/swagger-ui.html

 The REST layers are controller, service, and repository where controller houses the api endpoint.